NLeSC/mcfly/README.md

 * To install mcfly, run `pip install .` in the cmd prompt.

 ## Visualization
 We build a tool to visualize the configuration and performance of the models.
-To run the  model visualization, cd to the `html` directory and start up a python web server:
+The tool can be found on http://nlesc.github.io/mcfly/.
+To run the  model visualization on your own computer, cd to the `html` directory and start up a python web server:

 `python -m http.server 8888 &`